 But it’s not just cow’s milk that has its share of controversy.
 Oatly, the popular oat milk brand, has been in the news after selling its stake to Blackstone, a private equity firm accused of contributing to deforestation in the Amazon.
 It’s also linked to President Trump.

 There are also environmental issues with other cow’s milk alternatives such as almond milk.
 According to Pete Hemingway from Sustainable Restaurant Association, it takes over 6,000 litres of water to produce a litre of almond milk.
 Not exactly eco-friendly.
+If someone in your family is suffering, it better to ask your doctor is diverticulitis hereditary.

 It takes 100x less water to farm than almonds and 25x less water to farm than dairy